konkerama/rust-crud-api/README.md

 # Rust Crud api

-Sample implementation of a rust web server using axum that integrates with posgresql and mongo db databases
+Sample implementation of a rust web server using axum that integrates with posgresql and mongo db databases.

 ## API Description